Type or Style

 We are not an eye care provider & cannot offer prescriptive services |

 *Whether your glasses will fit in goggles depends on the shape of your glasses.
 Some people find that, given the shape of their glasses, a standard pair of goggles may work better than an OTG pair!
 You honestly won't know until you try, so please plan to do so.
-Generally cylindrically shaped goggles are roomier, and will have a better fit
+Generally cylindrically-shaped (see Technical Features section) goggles are roomier, and will have a better fit

 Lens shape